candy-chat/candy-plugins/jingle/README.md

 # Join Plugin
-Candy Plugin for Video Conferencing based on XEP-0166: Jingle After installing the pluging new video call option will appear in drop-down context list, provided your browser has WebRTC support
+Candy Plugin for Video Conferencing based on XEP-0166: Jingle.

+After instalation a new `Video call` option will appear in drop-down context list, provided your browser has WebRTC support

 ## Installing